sdiehl/stephendiehl.com/posts/books.md

 galactic-spanning civilization and the mathematical cult that architects the future course of human history to a new golden age.

+> We've been blinded by Seldon's psychohistory, one of the first propositions of
+> which is that the individual does not count, does not make history, and that
+> complex social and economic factors override him, make a puppet out of him.

 **Watchmen** by Alan Moore

 Probably the greatest graphical novel ever written